United4Surveillance/signal-detection-tool/CONTRIBUTING.md

 - Write unit tests and integration tests for new features and bug fixes.
 - Ensure all existing tests pass before submitting a pull request.
 - Include testing instructions in the pull request if necessary.
+- Use the [testthat](https://testthat.r-lib.org/) package for writing tests

 Thank you for contributing to the United4Surveillance signal detection tool!